-(a) Exploiting on first game in the of- (b) Giving reward q on second game by specifying a fer p. small region over which the agreement will be made.
+(a) Exploiting on first game in the offer (b) Giving reward q on second game by specifying a p. small region over which the agreement will be made.

-FIGURE 7.2: These two figures represent the value of the offer p and reward q used in $reward(\alpha, \beta, p, q)$ .
-The offer p by $\alpha$ intends to exploit the opponent $\beta$ and the reward q given by $\alpha$ to $\beta$ aims to compensate for that exploitation.
+Figure 7.2: These two figures represent the value of the offer p and reward q used in $reward(\alpha, \beta, p, q)$.
+The offer p by α intends to exploit the opponent β and the reward q given by α to β aims to compensate for that exploitation.
 While 0 represents no concession, 1 represents full concession where the agent conceding gets less utility than its opponent when the latter exploits (i.e. tends to 0).